MATLAB calls the destructor of a handle class when destroying

 function delete(obj) fclose(obj.FileID); end

-For an example, see Class to Manage Writable Files.
+For a sample class, see Class to Manage Writable Files.

 If you create a hierarchy of classes, each class can define

 delete method.
 When destroying an object, MATLAB calls

 delete method of each class in the hierarchy.

 delete method in a